-A weight of plb is suspended from a chain of length l while a constant force of \vec{F}w pushes the weight to the right, making an angle of θ with the vertical, as shown in the figure below.
+Exercise Group.
+A weight of pIb is suspended from a chain of length l while a constant force of \vec{F}w pushes the weight to the right, making an angle of θ with the vertical, as shown in the figure below.

-In Exercises 33 - 36, a force \vec{F}w and length l are given.
+In the following exercises, a force \vec{F}w and length l are given.
 Find the angle θ and the height the weight is lifted as it moves to the right.